fc-ideas/idea-potential/README.md

 Comparisons across paradigms are meaningful only when $\mathbb{F}$, $\mathrm{Valid}$, $\mathcal{Q}$, and $\mu$ are held fixed.

 ### 3.4 Depth-sensitive refinement

+Plainly: This subsection gives more weight to short, reliable chains than long, fragile ones.

 Let $\langle \mathbb{F} \rangle_{\le k}$ denote compositions of length at most $k$, and define $\mathrm{Reach}_{\mathbb{F},k}^{\tau}(X)$ analogously.
 A depth-sensitive version is: